gs-costa/nearRealTime/README.md

 # Near Real-time
 This project addresses a genuine problem by identifying the specific stage at which new clients abandon the onboarding process for creating their bank account.
-By analyzing where a significant number of clients encounter obstacles, we can pinpoint potential bugs or issues that may be hindering their progress.
+By analyzing where a significant number of clients encounter obstacles, can pinpoint potential bugs or issues that may be hindering their progress.

 Facing to solve it, developed an exciting AWS project that combines a streamlined pipeline for near real-time updates.
 The architecture is powered by essential AWS services like IAM, VPC, RDS, DMS, Kinesis, S3, and Redshift.
-To simplify deployment and management, we've used Infrastructure as Code (Terraform) to seamlessly provision these services.
+To simplify deployment and management, used Infrastructure as Code (Terraform) to seamlessly provision these services.

 ![near_Real-time drawio](https://github.com/gs-costa/nearRealTime/assets/97529915/6921d3f9-6011-41a7-9fec-1b48bc6aeacf)